animo/paradym-wallet/apps/easypid/README.md

 <h1 align="center"><b>Animo EasyPID</b></h1>

 This app was created by [Animo Solutions](https://animo.id/) in the context of the [SPRIN-D Funke ‘EUDI Wallet Prototypes’](https://www.sprind.org/en/challenges/eudi-wallet-prototypes/).
-It serves as a prototype for future wallet providers and can be tested/used with our [playground environment](https://funke.animo.id/).
+It serves as a prototype for future wallet providers and can be tested/used with our [Funke playground environment](https://funke.animo.id/).
 For more information on the project reach out to <ana@animo.id>.

-During the project an identity wallet and a test relying party was delivered.

 ## Features